babakfp/babakfp.ir/src/content/docs/svelte-outclick/index.md

 -   Type: `boolean`
 -   Default: `true`

 If `true`, `pointerdown` can solely determine the click outside.
-If `false`, outclick will happen when `pointerdown` and `pointerup` events happen after eachother, outside of the element.
+If `false`, outclick will happen when `pointerdown` and `pointerup` events happen after each other, outside of the element.

 ### `tag`